Algorithms for Competitive Division of Chores: Finding approximately-fair allocations of indivisible chores

+The {following theorem shows that both fairness notions can be combined with Pareto optimality, and such an allocation can be efficiently computed.}

-If the number of agents $n$ or the number of chores $m$ is fixed, then such an allocation can be found in strongly polynomial time. \end{theorem} Note that the algorithmic part of the proposition is non-trivial only for the case of fixed $n$ (for fixed $m$, the total number of indivisible allocations $n^m$ is polynomial in $n$ and thus the exhaustive search gives a strongly polynomial algorithm).
+\begin{theorem} {For any matrix of values with $\vec{v}\in \R_{<0}^{n\times m}$ and any vector of weights $\beta\in \R_{>0}^n$,} there exists an indivisible allocation $\vec{z}$ that is Pareto optimal in the divisible problem {(the utility profile $\vec{u}(\vec{z})$ belongs to the Pareto frontier $\U^*(\vec{v})$)} and satisfies {both} weighted-EF$_1^1$ and weighted-Prop$1$.
+If the number of agents $n$ or chores $m$ is fixed, then such an allocation can be found in strongly polynomial time. \end{theorem} The algorithmic part of the {theorem} is non-trivial only for the case of fixed $n$ (for fixed $m$, the total number of indivisible allocations $n^m$ is polynomial in $n$, and thus the exhaustive search gives a strongly polynomial algorithm).

-Theorem~\ref{prop_indiv} is a combination of Theorem~\ref{main} (algorithm for computing a divisible competitive allocation) and the following theorem, which is the straightforward modification of a similar result of \cite{barman2018} for goods.
+Theorem~\ref{prop_indiv} is a combination of Theorem~\ref{main} (the algorithm for computing a divisible competitive allocation) and the following theorem, which is the straightforward modification of a similar result of \cite{barman2018} for goods.